LibreOffice Module basegfx (master) 1

 164 {

-170 const B2DPolyPolygon aClippedPolyPolygon(clipPolygonOnParallelAxis(rCandidate.getB2DPolygon(a), bParallelToXAxis, bAboveAxis, fValueOnOtherAxis, bStroke));
+169 const B2DPolyPolygon aClippedPolyPolygon(clipPolygonOnParallelAxis(rB2DPolygon, bParallelToXAxis, bAboveAxis, fValueOnOtherAxis, bStroke));

 175 }